×

 As a foreigner living in Porto, will I have access to public healthcare?
 What is it like?

 "Yes, as a foreigner living in Porto, you will have access to public healthcare.
 Portugal has a universal healthcare system, which means that all residents, including foreigners, have the right to access healthcare services.
 However, you may need to register with the local health center and obtain a health card.
 The public healthcare system in Portugal is generally of a high standard.
 The hospitals are well-equipped and the doctors are highly trained.
 Most healthcare professionals speak English, which makes communication easier for foreigners.
 However, it's worth noting that the public healthcare system can be slow and crowded, especially for non-emergency services.
 Waiting times can be long, particularly for specialist appointments and surgeries.
 In addition to the public healthcare system, there is also a wide range of private healthcare providers in Portugal.
 Many foreigners choose to take out private health insurance to access these services, which can offer shorter waiting times and a wider choice of doctors.
 Pharmacies are widely available throughout Porto and the rest of Portugal, and many medications that would require a prescription in other countries can be bought over the counter.
 Overall, while the public healthcare system in Portugal has its challenges, it provides a solid safety net for residents.
-As a foreigner, you should feel confident that you will be able to access the healthcare services you need while living in Porto," commented one expat who moved to Porto.
+As a foreigner, you should feel confident that you will be able to access the healthcare services you need while living in Porto," wrote one expat.

 What have your experiences during the pandemic with the local healthcare system been like?